SynthFix: Adaptive Neuro-Symbolic Code Vulnerability Repair: Related Work

 \subsection{Reinforcement Learning for Code}

-To imbue models with a deeper semantic understanding, some research has turned to Reward Fine-Tuning (RFT) using reinforcement learning.
-This paradigm allows models to learn from dynamic feedback mechanisms, such as passing unit tests or security checks, which is crucial for addressing complex vulnerabilities~\cite{le2022coderl, shojaee2023execution, fang2025dpo}.
-Proximal Policy Optimization (PPO) is a common algorithm used for this iterative refinement~\cite{schulman2017proximal}, and more recent work couples such refinement with multi-step symbolic verification signals~\cite{zhang2025codegrad}.
-A significant challenge for these methods, however, is their high computational cost and slow convergence, which can limit their practical application in large-scale code repair scenarios~\cite{huang2023empirical, shi2023towards}.
+Reward Fine-Tuning (RFT) and reinforcement learning address this limitation by optimizing models with dynamic feedback, such as unit tests or security checks~\cite{le2022coderl, shojaee2023execution, fang2025dpo}.
+PPO is commonly used for iterative refinement~\cite{schulman2017proximal}, and recent work incorporates multi-step symbolic verification signals~\cite{zhang2025codegrad}.
+However, these methods can be computationally expensive and slow to converge, limiting practicality for large-scale repair~\cite{huang2023empirical, shi2023towards}.